-Skill Consolidation - The Role of Sleep.
+Skill Consolidation & Recovery - The Role of Sleep.

-Cardinal features of motor learning involve enhanced speed and automaticity with improvements in accuracy.
+Cardinal features of upper-limb skill learning involve enhanced speed and automaticity with improvements in accuracy.
 We are particularly interested in the contribution of “online” (i.e. during task practice) and “offline” processes (e.g. sleep) (e.g. Ramanathan et al., PLoS Biology, 2015; Gulati et al., Nat Neurosci, 2014; Gulati et al., Nat Neurosci, 2017).

-Distributed Control of Skill Learning/Motor Recovery.
+Distributed Control of Skill Learning/Recovery.

 We aim to develop a systems levels model of network dynamics during motor/ neuroprosthetic learning and motor recovery.
 Neural activity is known to dynamically represent multiple temporal and spatial scales; the time varying interactions between neurons, ensembles and motor areas can coordinate information from the micro- to the mesoscale.
 Our approach involves monitoring of neural activity with high temporal and spatial resolution at the micro- and mesoscale level (Ganguly et al., 2009; Wong et al., J Neurosci Meth, 2015).

-Closed-Loop Interfaces for Stroke.
+Closed-Loop Interfaces To Enhance Function After Stroke.

 We are also investigating the integration of artificial systems with injured motor networks.
 We specifically conduct research to understand how neural interfaces can enhance motor function in the injured nervous system (e.g. Ganguly et al., J Neurosci 2009; Gulati et al., J Neurosci 2015).